Skip to main contentSkip to main content

 A Powerful Combination: Lifestyle Changes and sleepSEE® Ortho-K

 But the real magic of sleepSEE® is how it controls myopia progression.
-Unlike regular glasses that just focus light on the central retina, our custom lenses create a specific peripheral defocus signal that tells the eye to stop growing.
+Unlike regular glasses that just focus light on the central retina, our custom lenses create a specific peripheral defocus signal that tells the eye to slow growing.
 It’s a proactive approach that addresses the root cause of myopia.

 Free Download